-2019 is Katya’s third year in the competition.
+This year will mark Katya’s third in the competition.
 Before being partnered with Walsh, she won the 2017 contest with Joe McFadden and gave us that fantastic Gangnam style dance with Ed Balls in 2016.

 Karen Clifton will also be returning to the Strictly stage for her eighth series, making her the joint longest-serving female professional on the show.
-The Venezuelan has never won the competition and finished sixth in the contest with celeb partner Charles Venn in 2018.
+The Venezuelan has never won the competition and finished sixth with celeb partner Charles Venn in 2018.

-Coming back for her third series, Dianne Buswell is eyeing up the glitterball trophy once more.
-She may have been eliminated second when paired with Richard Coles in 2017, but she reached the contest’s final with YouTuber Joe Sugg the following year.
+Coming back for her third series, Dianne Buswell is eyeing up the Glitterball trophy once more.
+She may have been eliminated second when paired with Richard Coles in 2017, but she reached the final with YouTuber Joe Sugg the following year.

-Thankfully, AJ is able to return to the show after the Strictly pro and his dancer brother Curtis were assaulted on a night out in December 2018.
-Although his brother Curtis, who is a dancer on the Irish version of Strictly, Dancing with the Stars, had to have an operation to his knee after the attack, AJ escaped with only bruising to his body.
+Thankfully, AJ is able to return to the show after the Strictly pro and his brother Curtis were assaulted on a night out in December 2018.
+Curtis, who is a professional on Ireland’s answer to Strictly (Dancing with the Stars) had to have an operation to his knee after the attack, while AJ escaped with only bruising to his body.

-AJ has made the semi-final every year since he began competing in Strictly, with celebrities Claudia Fragapane, Mollie King and most recently Paralympic athlete Lauren Steadman.
+AJ has made the semi-final every year since he began competing in the BBC ballroom show, with celebrities Claudia Fragapane, Mollie King and most recently Paralympic athlete Lauren Steadman.

 Appearing in every single series since the show began in 2004, Anton Du Beke will return once more.
 And the 52-year-old has vowed to carry on as long as he’s wanted, saying he’ll “never” quit Strictly.